Step 2: Adding and Configuring a Flat File Connection Manager

 Flat File Column

-The data types suggested for the CurrencyID and CurrencyDate columns are incompatible with the data types of the fields in the destination table.
+The data type suggested for the CurrencyID column is incompatible with the data type of the field in the destination table.
 Because the data type of DimCurrency.CurrencyAlternateKey is nchar (3), CurrencyID must be changed from string [DT_STR] to string [DT_WSTR].
-Additionally, the field DimTime.FullDateAlternateKey is defined as a DateTime data type; therefore, CurrencyDate needs to be changed from date [DT_Date] to database timestamp [DT_DBTIMESTAMP].
+Additionally, the field DimDate.FullDateAlternateKey is defined as a date data type; therefore, CurrencyDate needs to be changed from date [DT_Date] to database date [DT_DBDATE].

-In the property pane, change the data type of column CurrencyID from string [DT_STR] to Unicode string [DT_WSTR].
+In the list, select the CurrencyID column and in the property pane, change the Data Type of column CurrencyID from string [DT_STR] to Unicode string [DT_WSTR].

-In the property pane, change the data type of column CurrencyDate from date [DT_DATE] to database timestamp [DT_DBTIMESTAMP].
+In the property pane, change the data type of column CurrencyDate from date [DT_DATE] to database date [DT_DBDATE].